NewDriverLee/wenjieTCAS1/README.md

 parser.add_argument("--group_size", type=int, default=128)
 ```

+The .sh files may help you a lot on the commands.

 # Reproduce the results of RPTQ
 To reproduce the perplexity results for RPTQ, please first choose corresponding arguments in the main.py: